drodsou/QuestRPGCombatSim/README.md

 # Quest RPG combat simulator

-A personal rough simulation of Quest RPG combat, to give an idea of how hard a combat would be
+A personal rough simulation of Quest RPG combat, to give an idea of how hard a combat would be.

+Enter team members writing one line per member: `HitPoints,AttackPower`, eg `10,2` for normal player.

 ## Method

-1000 combats are simulated on each fight.
+10000 combats are simulated on each fight, giving a +-1% accuracy.
 Only basic attacks simulated.
-Rules: when rolled 1, receives dmg equal to full target attack.
-When rolled 2-5, recives half of that dmg.
+Rules in `attack` function in `questFightSimulator.js` file.
+Damage done on roll:
+- 20: attack * 2
+- 11-19: attack
+- 6-10: attack /2
+- 2-5: 0
+- 1: receives normal deffender attack

+## Simulating abilites

+As said, the simulation runs on basic attacks only, but `abilities` can change a sure loss in a unexpected win, eg one wizard's Magic Strike full of APs could make 20 ensured damage by itself in a fight, ie the full health of a "big boss" as described in the book.

+To try to simulate this case, 4 ensured dmg per round is aprox. equivalent to `4 / 0.625 = 6.4` dice rolled dmg, so a `10,6.4`

+Also other abilities can change the outcome of a combat without need for matching combat power in other ways: mind control, distraction, impersonation, fear, etc... and preciselly these open unexpected uses, or GM creative application of consecuences of critical fails or successes with tough choices are the ones that can create unexpected plot twists and potentiallty bring the real fun and amusement to the game much more than raw weapon combat.

 ## Manual estimation of difficulty